isomerpages/mlaw-corp/news/press-releases/_posts/2022-09-12-post-SC Week attended by over 4,000 participants, reiterates commitment to strengthening collaboration.md

 b.
 On the topic of dispute resolution in a digital economy, panellists noted that with greater use of technology in dispute resolution proceedings, confidentiality and cybersecurity issues have emerged.
 They shared their views on the need to raise the technology competence and subject matter expertise of practitioners, for instance, in new technologies such as cryptocurrency, and explored innovations that could make dispute resolution more efficient.

 c.
 On Investor-State Dispute Settlement (ISDS) reforms, panellists discussed reforms to the ISDS system, with perspectives from the Asia-Pacific region.
 Among the options being developed in UNCITRAL Working Group III, mediation emerged as a key reform option, with panellists discussing how it could play an even greater role in the context of ISDS reforms.
-The new ICSID Mediation Rules 2022, established by the International Centre for Settlement of Investment Disputes (ICSID), were also discussed.
+The new ICSID Mediation Rules 2022, established by the International Centre for Settlement of Investment Disputes (ICSID), were also discussed.<br>

+At the ISDS capacity-building workshop supported by the Singapore International Dispute Resolution Academy (SIDRA) and ICSID, panellists explored recent developments in Investor-State mediation, and also took a deep dive into the practical considerations surrounding such meditation, through a multi-stakeholder perspective.

 d.	         **Partner events by supporting organisations**: The SC Week will also feature a full calendar of legal and dispute resolution-related events organised by partner organisations (see **Annex B**).